conmeehan/conmeehan.github.io/PathogenDataCourse/Statistics.md

 2 different growth conditions on the same set of bacterial strains - **Paired**<br />
 Mice in litter A given drug 1 and mice in litter B given drug 2 - **Independent**<br />
 Difference in glucose levels in the morning and in the evening in a patient - **Paired**<br />
-qPCR expression data is compared between clinical samples and a negative control sample - **Indepdendent (control refers to sample)**<br />
+qPCR expression data is compared between clinical samples and a negative control sample - **Independent (control refers to sample)**<br />
 5 patient samples treated separately with a negative control and a drug - **Paired (control refers to drug)**<br />

 ### Which parametric statistical test?